zzzprojects/learn-orm/tutorials/visual-studio-code/user-and-workspace-settings.md

  - Default settings are represented in groups so that you can navigate them easily.
  - It has a Commonly Used group at the top, which shows popular customizations.
- - Each setting can be edited by either a checkbox, an input, or by a drop-down.
+ - Each setting can be edited by either a checkbox, an input, or a drop-down.
  - Edit the text or select the option you want to change to the desired settings.

 Let's change the color theme from the drop-down list.